acalvarez86/Family-Blog/Blog_Page/georgetown-duplex.md

 <img class="alignleft wp-image-284" src="https://familyventurescafe.com/wp-content/uploads/2022/01/georgetown_duplex_kitchen-300x200.webp" alt="georgetown duplex kitchen" width="500" height="333" />

 We learned several other things during the whole process.
 One important lesson is to be ready for sewer line breakouts after foundation repair.
 Budget for that in advance.
 After repairing this duplex’s foundation we had 3 sewer lines breakout.
 Which was close to $3000 in repairs.
-Another important thing we learned is that if you plan to do some repairs yourself because you are good at that type of work, please budget and plan in advance for the time it will take you.
+Another important thing we learned is that if you plan to do some repairs yourself because you are good at that type of work, please budget and plan for the time it will take you.
 Sometimes you can save more by just paying someone to do the job and having the house ready earlier.
 This was one of the reasons our rehab took longer than expected.

 ### Financing